 Objective 8.6: The City's highest priority following a natural disaster shall be to restore potable water, sanitary sewer, and roadway access services to its residents.
-The City shall establish Post Disaster Redevelopment Plans to reduce the risks to human life and public and private property damage.
-[9J-5.012(3)(b)8.]
+The City shall establish Post Disaster

-Policy 8.6.1: Following a major disaster, but prior to re-entry of the population into evacuated areas, the City Public Works Director, City Engineer and City Clerk Hurricane Response Team shall meet to determine preliminary damage assessments and coordinate the implementation of the Post Disaster Development Plan.
+Redevelopment Plans to reduce the risks to human life and public and private property damage.
+[9Jareas, the City Public Works Director, City Engineer and City Clerk Hurricane Response Team shall meet to determine preliminary damage assessments and coordinate the implementation of the Post Disaster Development Plan.